HezyCB/RaspberryPiAi/README.md

 # RaspberryPiAi

-The RaspberryPiAi also named Kina is a Chatbot with voice recognition and text to speech output.
+The RaspberryPiAi also named Neon is a Chatbot with voice recognition and text to speech output.

-The RaspberryPiAi is currently just in german so don't get confused
+The RaspberryPiAi has been translated to english so sorry if the translation is buggy.

 To run this programm you need to install these packages: